 Olive skin: Rich chocolate and ash brown shades look amazing with olive skin.
 Try to avoid anything two shades lighter than your natural colour.

 Dark skin: You can get away with just about any brunette shade.
 Rich, dark, brunettes are the classic choice for you.
 Avoid anything three shades lighter than your natural colour, though, and you’re good to experiment

 Are you sitting down?
 Good – we’ve got some news for you.
 Red hair is actually the most versatile.
 It suits pretty much everyone.
 All you need to do is tailor the shade to your skin tone.
 Then you’ll be the subject of serious hair envy.

-Light skin: Avoid dark tones as they’ll leave you looking ghastly.
+Light skin: Avoid dark tones as they’ll leave you looking pale.
 Instead, opt for lighter shades such as strawberry blonde or a copper toned blond.

 Medium skin: Bright shades are a great contrast to medium skin tones.
 Avoid purple undertones as they may make your skin look yellow.

 Olive skin: Medium-toned reds are perfect for you.
 An auburn shade is perfect.
 Again, avoid purple undertones to avoid discolouring!

 Dark skin: Dark reds with rich colour will totally compliment your skin.
 Avoid super bright colours – they might wash you out.

 When done properly, black hair is the definition of glamour – just think of the gloss!
 Before you get busy with the dye, just remember: Black hair can be difficult to lighten – you’ll have to be patient when it comes to removal.

 Light skin: Black hair can make those with light skin look unnaturally pale.
 For a similar but softer effect, try a dark brunette shade instead.